soyashinkai/PHi-C2/README.md

     phic preprocessing [OPTIONS]

     Options:
-      --input     TEXT      Input contact matrix file dumped by Straw for a hic file  [required] --res       INTEGER   Resolution of the bin size  [required] --plt-max-c FLOAT     Maximum value of contact map  [required] --help                Show this message and exit.
+      --input               TEXT      Input contact matrix file dumped by Straw for a hic file  [required] --res                 INTEGER   Resolution of the bin size  [required] --plt-max-c           FLOAT     Maximum value of contact map  [required] --for-high-resolution INTEGER   Normalization of contact map for high-resolution case (ex.
+1-kb, 500-bp, 200-bp) [default=0]
+      --help                          Show this message and exit.

 The outputs are the followings: